From Free-Energy Profiles to Activation Free Energies: Abstract

 \section{Abstract}

-Given a chemical reaction going from reactant well (R) to the product well (P) on a potential energy surface (PES) and a collective variable (CV) that discriminates between R and P, one can define a free-energy profile (FEP) as the logarithm of the marginal Boltzmann distribution of the CV.
-However, this FEP is not a true free energy.
-Nevertheless, it is common in the literature to treat the FEP as the \enquote{free-energy} analog of the minimum energy path on the PES and to take $\Delta F^\ddagger_\mathrm{RP}$ as the difference between the maximum of the FEP at the transition state and the minimum at R. We show that this approximation can result in large errors.
-Since the FEP depends on the CV, it is therefore not unique, and different, discriminating CVs can yield different activation free energies for the same reaction.
-We derive an exact expression for the free energy of activation, $\Delta F^\ddagger_\mathrm{RP}$, that avoids this ambiguity with respect to the choice of CV.
-We find $\Delta F^\ddagger_\mathrm{RP}$ to be a combination of three terms that can be interpreted as the probability of the system being in the reactant state, the probability density at the transition state surface, and the thermal de~Broglie wavelength associated with the transition from R to P. We then evaluate the activation free energies based on our formalism for simple analytic models and realistic chemical systems.
-The analytic models show that the widespread FEP-based approximation applies only at low temperatures for CVs for which the effective mass of the associated pseudo-particle is small.
-Most chemical reactions of practical interest involve polyatomic molecules with complex, high-dimensional PES that cannot be treated analytically and pose the added challenge of choosing a good CV, typically through heuristics.
-We study the influence of the choice of CV and find that, while the reaction free energy is largely unaffected, $\Delta F^\ddagger_\mathrm{RP}$ is quite sensitive.
+Given a chemical reaction going from reactant (R) to the product (P) on a potential energy surface (PES) and a collective variable (CV) discriminating between R and P, we define the free-energy profile (FEP) as the logarithm of the marginal Boltzmann distribution of the CV.
+This FEP is not a true free energy.
+Nevertheless, it is common to treat the FEP as the \enquote{free-energy} analog of the minimum potential energy path and to take the activation free energy, $\Delta F^\ddagger_\mathrm{RP}$, as the difference between the maximum at the transition state and the minimum at R. We show that this approximation can result in large errors.
+The FEP depends on the CV and is therefore not unique.
+For the same reaction different, discriminating CVs can yield different $\Delta F^\ddagger_\mathrm{RP}$.
+We derive an exact expression for the activation free energy that avoids this ambiguity.
+We find $\Delta F^\ddagger_\mathrm{RP}$ to be a combination of the probability of the system being in the reactant state, the probability density on the dividing surface, and the thermal de~Broglie wavelength associated with the transition.
+We apply our formalism to simple analytic models and realistic chemical systems and show that the FEP-based approximation applies only at low temperatures for CVs with a small effective mass.
+Most chemical reactions occur on complex, high-dimensional PES that cannot be treated analytically and pose the added challenge of choosing a good CV.
+We study the influence of that choice and find that, while the reaction free energy is largely unaffected, $\Delta F^\ddagger_\mathrm{RP}$ is quite sensitive.